Birational superrigidity and K-stability of Fano complete intersections of index one (with an appendix written jointly with Charlie Stibitz): Preliminary

 \subsection{Birational superrigidity}

-A Fano variety $X$ is said to be birationally superrigid if it has terminal singularities, is $\bQ$-factorial of Picard number one and every birational map $f:X\dashrightarrow Y$ from $X$ to a Mori fiber space is an isomorphism (see e.g. \cite[Definition 1.25]{Noether-Fano}).
+A Fano variety $X$ is said to be birationally superrigid if it has terminal singularities, it is $\bQ$-factorial of Picard number one and every birational map $f:X\dashrightarrow Y$ from $X$ to a Mori fiber space is an isomorphism (see e.g. \cite[Definition 1.25]{Noether-Fano}).
 In particular, birationally superrigid Fano varieties are not rational.
-For this paper, the following equivalent characterization using maximal singularities (sometimes also refered to as Noether-Fano inequality) is more useful.
+For this paper, the following equivalent characterization using maximal singularities (sometimes also referred to as the Noether-Fano inequality) is more useful.

 \begin{defn} Let $(X,D)$ be a pair.
-A movable boundary on $X$ is defined as an expression of the form $a\cM$ where $a\in\bQ$ and $\cM$ is a movable linear system on $X$.
+A movable boundary on $X$ is defined as an expression of the form $a\cM$, where $a\in\bQ$ and $\cM$ is a movable linear system on $X$.
 Its $\bQ$-linear equivalence class is defined in an evident way.
 If $M=a\cM$ is a movable boundary, we say that the pair $(X,D+M)$ is klt (resp. canonical, lc) if for $k\gg 0$ and for general members $D_1,\cdots,D_k$ of the linear system $\cM$, the pair $(X,D+M_k)$ (where $M_k=\frac{a}{k}\sum_{i=1}^k D_i$) is klt (resp. canonical, lc) in the usual sense (alternatively, it can also be defined via the singularity type of $(X,D;\fb^a)$ where $\fb$ is the base ideal of $\cM$).
-For simplicity, we usually do not distinguish the movable boundary $M$ and the actually divisor $M_k$ for suitable $k$. \end{defn}
+For simplicity, we usually do not distinguish between the movable boundary $M$ and the actual divisor $M_k$ for suitable $k$. \end{defn}

 \begin{thm}[{\cite[Theorem 1.26]{Noether-Fano}}] Let $X$ be a Fano variety.
-Then it is birationally superrigid if and only if it has $\bQ$-factorial terminal singularities, Picard number one, and for every movable boundary $M\sim_\bQ -K_X$ on $X$, the pair $(X,M)$ has canonical singularities. \end{thm}
+Then it is birationally superrigid if and only if it has $\bQ$-factorial terminal singularities, it has Picard number one, and for every movable boundary $M\sim_\bQ -K_X$ on $X$, the pair $(X,M)$ has canonical singularities. \end{thm}